WtfJoke/aws-gh-oidc/infra/cdk/README.md

-# Aws Github Oidc Connection
+# AWS Github OIDC Connection

-This is a cdk project to deploy Github OIDC Provider including policies in order to have access from Github Actions using the official `aws-actions/configure-aws-credentials@v1` action.
+This is a cdk project to deploy Github OIDC Provider in order to have access to aws resources from Github Actions using the official `aws-actions/configure-aws-credentials@v1` action.
+In this example an SSM Parameter with the name `hello_aws-gh-oidc` is created.

 ## Initialize project

 1. `npm install`
-2. Adjust aws account id in `cdk.ts`
-3. If you have never used cdk, please run `cdk bootstrap`
+2. If you have never used cdk, please run `cdk bootstrap`
-4. Deploy it using `cdk deploy`
+3. Deploy it using `cdk deploy`

 ## Useful commands